Annual Research Grant

 - Facility for research must coincide with Principal Investigator's location for 1 year following receipt of the Award.

 - Only complete applications will be considered for funding by the Research Committee.
 Complete applications include the AAHS Research Grant application form within which investigators may view requirements for and upload their project proposal.
-Proposals may not exceed 5 pages, not including references and must follow NIH formatting standards (12 point, black Arial, Helvetica, Palatino Linotype or Georgia font, .5 inch margins, single spacing).
+Proposals may not exceed 5 pages, not including references or senior attestation and must follow NIH formatting standards (12 point, black, Arial, Helvetica, Palatino Linotype or Georgia font, 0.5 inch margins, single spacing).
+Grants not in the proper format will not be reviewed and considered for funding.
+Proposals should include all detail listed below within a single document.

 - AAHS and the Research Committee are required by the Internal Revenue Service (IRS) to document disbursement of funds, as well as to maintain annual reports on the funded programs.
 Please note that this award is for support of compensation and direct costs only and cannot be used for any form of indirect costs and/or overhead assessments (personal compensation of investigators, travel, payment of hospital costs).